 Our Friendly Team

-Earworx is a dedicated professional earwax removal service in Ulverstone.
+Earworx is a dedicated professional earwax removal service.
 Using dry and effective micro-suction technology under direct observation, wax is gently and safely removed by a qualified nurse.
-When you visit our clinic in Ulverstone, you’ll be treated by Dani Donegan.
+When you visit our clinic, you’ll be treated by Dani Donegan.

 Dani has extensive experience in aural health, thanks to her previous role working in the operating theatre at North West Regional Hospital (NWRH) where she specialised in Ear Nose and Throat (ENT) procedures.
 She has also held the position of Associate Nurse Unit Manager at the Royal Victorian Ear and Eye Hospital, as well as positions at St Vincent’s Hospital in Melbourne and in Darwin Private Hospital.